an occasional series of tasty morsels that cross my desk

 16 March 1799 – 9 June 1871

-Of the various early photographers that Sir john Herschel introduced to me to, a large proportion happened to be women.
+Of the various early photographers that Sir John Herschel introduced to me to, a large proportion happened to be women.
 Perhaps this selection was biased by Herschel’s support and upbringing by his aunt, the astronomer Caroline Herschel, equally influenced by his supremely happy marriage to Maggie.
 Also, Herschel embraced the idea that the major truths of matters often resided outside the mainstream.
 Anna Atkins immediately turned to photography to accurately record her extensive collection of ‘the flowers of the sea’, using Herschel’s cyanotype process not only for its simplicity but also for its sympathetic background color.

 Since this was National Pi Week it seemed a good time to touch on a question that I hear often.
 Just what would Henry have thought of digital photography?
 My personal feeling is that he would have been intrigued, perhaps even gobsmacked, but that he would have found the juncture of the terms uncomfortable.
-Henry’s first real scholarly work was is mathematics and he would have both understood and had been impressed by hte algorithms that massaged the numbers in order to trick our eye into seeing a picture.
+Henry’s first real scholarly work was in mathematics and he would have both understood and had been impressed by the algorithms that massaged the numbers in order to trick our eye into seeing a picture.
 Talbot’s underlying fascination with photography was that Nature used her own laws to create analogue images.
 There was a solid basis in physics behind each aspect of the image.
 No human hand – no amount of human calculating power – defined the outlines and tones of Nature’s drawing’s.
 Talbot might have turned to digital photography to aid in his experiments in the physical sciences and might even have used it as a tool.
 But I cannot imagine that he would have considered digital “a little bit of magic realised.”

 Larry J Schaaf